Yan Gomes Player Props: Cubs vs. Mets

 Yan Gomes At The Plate

-- Gomes has 11 doubles, two triples, nine home runs and 12 walks while batting .268.
+- Gomes has 12 doubles, two triples, nine home runs and 12 walks while hitting .272.

-- Gomes has reached base via a hit in 49 games this year (of 77 played), and had multiple hits in 14 of those games.
+- Gomes has picked up a hit in 64.1% of his 78 games this season, with multiple hits in 19.2% of them.

-- He has hit a long ball in 10.4% of his games this year, and 3.2% of his plate appearances.
+- In 10.3% of his games this season, he has gone deep, and 3.2% of his trips to the dish.

-- Gomes has driven in a run in 31 games this year (40.3%), including 10 games with more than one RBI (13.0%).
-He has also driven home three or more of his team's runs in two contests.
+- Gomes has driven in a run in 32 games this season (41.0%), including 10 games with more than one RBI (12.8%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 35.1% of his games this season, with two or more runs scored in 6.5%.
+- He has scored in 27 games this season (34.6%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.